 - Panic attacks or severe anxiety at the wheel or as a passenger

-- Avoiding highways, bridges, tunnels, or construction zones
+- Avoiding motorways, bridges, tunnels, or construction zones

 - Fear of losing control or fainting